 The Supreme Court gave each state the power to legalize sports betting in May of 2018 when they overturned the Professional and Amateur Sports Protection Act of 1992.
-Arkansas is a state with multiple bills in Congress.
+Arkansas legislators approved sports betting in November of 2018.
+The first bet was taken in July of 2019 at the Oaklawn Racing Casino Resort.

 Is Sports Betting Legal in Arkansas?